Sternum Wires And Heart Surgery (AKA Sternal Wires)

 Interesting point to note… My incisional scar (on my skin) was not stitched together.
 That’s right.
 No stitches on my incision!
 Instead, Dr. Vaughn Starnes used a very strong type of glue to make the skin attach.
 Maybe that’s why my scar is barely visible these days.

-I hope this helps explain how your chestbone is re-positioned and secured following open heart surgery.
-The trick is in the sternum wires (aka sternal wires).
+I hope this helps explain how, at a high-level, your chestbone is re-positioned and secured following open heart surgery.
+Most of the time sternum wires (aka sternal wires) are used.

 Keep on tickin!